Traditional Hand-Forged Ironmongery Range Explainer

 Introduction

 The collection also includes traditional pull handles and coat hooks.
-The handles are available in classic patterns like penny end and arrow end, and work well on cupboards, drawers or internal doors that don’t require a latch.
-Hooks can be used for coats, robes or window shutters and are supplied in the same finishes for a uniform appearance.
+The pull handles are available in classic patterns such as penny end and arrow end, and work well on cupboards, drawers or internal doors that do not require a latch.

 Every latch, hinge, and handle in our hand-forged range is shaped using time-honoured blacksmithing methods — ensuring every piece feels authentic to its period.